What’s life insurance?

 It’s called participating life insurance because the premiums you pay for your coverage, along with premiums from other participating life insurance policyowners, go into a participating account.
 The insurance company’s professional investment team manages this account, investing to increase its value.
 It’s from this account that your death benefit and any potential dividends are paid.

 Universal life insurance also offers lifelong coverage as long as you pay your premium.
 It offers some additional flexibility.
-This kind of insurance typically lets you to select your preferred premium schedule, the amount you want to pay (within limits) and an investment mix that matches your unique risk profile.
+This kind of insurance typically lets you elect your preferred premium schedule, the amount you want to pay (within limits) and an investment mix that matches your unique risk profile.

 Should I get life insurance through work?

-If you’re part of a group benefits plan, you might already have some life insurance coverage.
-Coverage that’s part of a group benefits plan is usually pre-approved – meaning you can get it without submitting your medical records or completing a medical exam.
+If you’re part of a workplace benefits plan, you might already have some life insurance coverage.
+Coverage that’s part of a workplace benefits plan is usually pre-approved – meaning you can get it without submitting your medical records or completing a medical exam.
 Another perk is that your employer may pay part or all your premiums as part of your compensation for your job.

 An important thing to keep in mind when getting your life insurance this way, is that you may lose it when you’re no longer a part of the group plan.
 This could happen because you find a new job, retire or your employer closes their business.